-The stories of the network of Westminster Park’s families continue to unfold: The Northrup’s, the Peckham’s, the Carpenter’s, the Cassidy’s, the Imbrie’s1, the Stewart’s, the Shepard’s were all connected through Rev. Dr. Fowler.
+The stories of the network of Westminster Park’s families continue to unfold: The Northrup’s, the Peckham’s, the Carpenter’s, the Cassidy’s, the Imbrie’s (Footnote 1), the Stewart’s, the Shepard’s were all connected through Rev. Dr. Fowler.
 Most, but not all, were members of the Westminster Presbyterian Church in Utica.
-The others were close friends of those congregants2.
+The others were close friends of those congregants (Footnote 2)

-In October of 1883, a group of interested fishermen met in Albany, NY and established an organization to “prevent illegal fishing by nets.”
+Back to the Anglers and the Westminster connection: In October of 1883 a group of interested fishermen met in Albany, NY and established an organization to “prevent illegal fishing by nets.”
 Meetings continued to be held in Albany in November 1883 with as many as sixty interested parties in attendance.

 The newly formed Anglers’ Association established the custom of having an annual meeting and excursion on the Saint Lawrence River.
-In 1884 and 1885, I believe this meeting was organized by the Clayton contingent, with James Delmonico Story of Albany as the caterer.
+In 1884 and in 1885 I believe this meeting was organized by the Clayton contingent with James Delmonico Story of Albany as the caterer.
 1886 became the year for the Alexandria Bay delegates to do the planning and this is the focus of our tale.

-We see from family papers that John J. Flanagan (Utica), President and W. W. Byington (Albany), Secretary of the Anglers, were in Westminster Park that day.
-They visited the Northrup Cottage, and Flanagan, in his usual flamboyant way, left a note:
+We see from family papers that John J. Flanagan (Utica), President and W. W. Byington (Albany), Secretary of the Anglers were in Westminster Park that day.
+They visited the Northrup Cottage, and Flanagan, in his usual flamboyant way, left this note:

 The blessing was delivered by Rev. Dr. Allen of Clayton.
 Additional clergy presided over the long table: Rev. Dr. Corey of Utica and Rev. Dr. North of Buffalo.
 Photographer A. C. McIntyre was on hand to immortalize the event with his photographic skills.
 The guests included a number of newspaper editors, Congressmen, jurists, millionaires, and River Royals of every kind including some of our Westminster families mentioned above.
 Guests of the Association also included a boys’ choir from St. Luke’s of Buffalo and a boys’ choir from Rochester.
 What an extravaganza!